Seif-Mustafa/Roles-Management/README.md

 ## Key Features

 *   **Advanced Role Management**: Full CRUD functionality for application roles.
-*   **Permission Management**: Ability to associate roles with specific application pages and buttons, enabling fine-grained access control.
+*   **Fine-Grained Permission Management**: Associate roles with specific application pages and buttons for granular access control.
 *   **User Assignment**: Assign and unassign users to roles.
 *   **Transactional Updates**: A dedicated endpoint (`/roles/{id}/details`) to save a role's information and all its associated pages, buttons, and users in a single, atomic transaction.
 *   **Detailed Views**: Endpoints to fetch comprehensive details for a role, including all assigned pages, buttons, and users.
 *   **Layered Architecture**: Follows a standard Controller-Service-Repository pattern for separation of concerns and maintainability.
 *   **Data Transfer Objects (DTOs)**: Utilizes DTOs and mappers to decouple the API layer from the data model.
+*   **API-First Design**: The application is designed with a clear separation between the API and the backend logic.
+*   **Configuration Management**: Centralized application configuration using `application.properties` for different environments.
 *   **JPA/Hibernate**: Leverages Spring Data JPA for simplified data access and persistence.
 *   **Email Notifications**: Asynchronous email sending capability is enabled (e.g., for user notifications).
 *   **Docker Support**: Includes a `docker-compose.yml` for easy setup of the MySQL database.